folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 ### Benefits of pure functional programming

 It has consistently been the case that sticking closer to the formal model gives better code.
 The abilities that Haskell gives for directly specifying formal statements is invaluable.
-The main killer feature is algebraic data types (ATDs) also known as tagged unions or sum types.
+The main killer feature is algebraic data types (ADTs) also known as tagged unions or sum types.

 Observe the formal definition and the haskell data type for global types.
 \begin{align*}